lp1dev/quark/README.md

 - width
 - text-align
 - vertical-align
+- position:

 ---

 ## To Do

-- Fix stack overflow error with duktape
-- Add a custom Font loader for cache purposes
-- Fix and use custom Text Texture loader for cache purposes
-- Add image loading
+- Add image cache (different from texture cache)
-- Implement img tags
-- Support external resources loading in HTML
+- Support external resources loading in HTML (such as JSON/JS/CSS files)

 ---